The Verb at Cardiff Singer 2015

-Congratulations to the winners of this year's Prom Poetry Competition.
+Congratulations to the winners of the 2014 Proms Poetry Competition.

 The winner of the adult category was Sue Leigh and her poem was inspired by Peter Maxwell Davies’ Ebb of Winter.